Everything you need to know about foggers

 How do they work?

-Unlike a thermal fogger, a ‘cold’ fogger does not make use of heat to vaporize the fogging solution or pesticide poured into the device.
-Rather, it employs cold spraying methods, the main one of which is subjecting the fogging liquid to extremely high pressure, which separates it into a mist made up of tiny particles.
-The power source pumps the fogging solution from a storage tank or reservoir out through a nozzle situated at the front of the fogger, which transforms the fogging liquid into a spray or mist.
+Unlike a thermal fogger, a ‘cold’ fogger does not use heat to vaporize the fogging solution or pesticide poured into the device.
+Rather, it employs cold spraying methods, the main one of which is subjecting the fogging liquid to extremely high pressure, separating it into a mist made of tiny particles.
+The power source pumps the fogging solution from a storage tank or reservoir out through a nozzle at the front of the fogger, transforming the fogging liquid into a spray or mist.

 As with thermal foggers, cold foggers can run on either fuel or electricity, though by far the majority run on the latter, including the main type of cold fogger, the ULV fogger (as we shall see shortly).
 Likewise, some cold foggers are compatible only with oil-based fogging solutions, others use only water-based ones, others are compatible with both.